phanidora/Spin-up-Splunk-using-Terraform.-/README.md

 The project's aim is to automate the deployment of Splunk Enterprise within AWS, utilizing a marketplace AMI and managing configurations through Terraform.

 ## Prerequisites
-- AWS Free Tier account
+- AWS Free Tier account.
-- AWS CLI installed on your local machine
+- AWS CLI installed on your local machine.
-- Terraform installed on your local machine
+- Terraform installed on your local machine.
-- An AMI ID from Splunk's AWS Marketplace image
+- An AMI ID from Splunk's AWS Marketplace image.

 ## Setup Instructions
 1. **AWS Configuration:**